 Based on an analysis of current BLS data, industry salary surveys, and economic trends, here are the projected national averages for Dental Hygienists in 2026.

-Important: These figures represent gross pay before taxes.
-Benefits like health insurance, retirement plans, and paid time off can add substantial value to your total compensation package.
+Important Context: These figures represent gross pay before taxes.
+Benefits like health insurance, retirement plans, and paid time off can add meaningful value to your total compensation package.

-Geography is the single biggest factor influencing a dental hygienist’s salary.
+Geographic location is a primary factor influencing a dental hygienist’s salary.
 Wages are driven by cost of living, state-specific licensing regulations, population density, and local demand.

 The table below highlights the top-paying states, the national midpoint, and the lower-paying states for 2026.